You have no items in your shopping cart.

 Bracing up the chain is another way to reduce leg pain from driving.
 A back cushion support directly reduces the slouch posture.
 In turn, the tissues around the spine are no longer stressed to the same degree, and the nerves exiting the low back are less likely to become irritated during short car rides.

-Supporting your lower back can be effective in reducing leg pain while driving.
+Supporting your low back can be effective in reducing leg pain from driving.
 By increasing attention around our cores, we become more aware of our bodies’ needs to change positions and move around as needed.

-One of the most important considerations to reduce leg pain is cumulative drive time.
+One of the most important considerations to reduce leg pain from driving is cumulative drive time.
 During long car rides, it is important to get out of the car about every 2 hours.
-Although we want to complete long drives as safely possible, the potential for leg pain increases with increasing time spent seated.
+Although we want to complete long drives as soon as safely possible, the potential for leg pain increases with increasing time spent seated.

 Some days do not allow for stretch breaks outside of the car.
 We can still adapt!
 Stretching can be done safely inside the car, provided the priority always remains full attention on the road ahead.